Jump to:

 Inorganic nitrate supplements

 PAD has a pressor (elevated blood pressure) response during lower and upper extremity exercises.
-Emerging evidence suggests inorganic nitrate supplements can boost nitric oxide bioavailability, which could improve blood flow and pressor response during exercise.
-21
+Emerging evidence suggests inorganic nitrate supplements can boost nitric oxide bioavailability, which could improve blood flow and pressor response during exercise.35

-Improvement in walking distance, duration, and decrease of symptomatology of PAD with exercise has been established; the exact mechanism of improvement is not well understood.
+Improvement in walking distance, duration, and decrease of symptomatology of PAD with exercise has been established.
+However, the exact mechanism of improvement is not well understood.
 It is thought that muscles are conditioned to work by extracting more blood, which increases collateral vessel formation.
+Further research is recommended to be able to provide evidence-based guidelines related to exercise in the PAD patient.

 References